eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ### The Continuity Principle

-Information physics suggests consciousness exists on a continuum rather than being an all-or-nothing property.
+Information dynamics suggests consciousness exists on a continuum rather than being an all-or-nothing property.
 Different electrical systems may possess different degrees and types of conscious experience.

 **Minimal Consciousness:**
 Simple electrical systems with limited integration might possess minimal conscious experience—perhaps single sensations or emotions without complex thought or self-awareness.